 4. System Design and Layout

-The principle of Recirculatory Aquaculture Systems (RAS) is to filter and recycle water within a closed system to minimize water usage and environmental impact while enabling high-density fish farming (Badiola et al., 2012).
+The principle of Recirculatory Aquaculture Systems is to filter and recycle water within a closed system to minimize water usage and environmental impact (Fig. 2). while enabling high-density fish farming (Badiola et al., 2012).
+In Table 2, basic components of RAS and maintenance frequency are described.

 Water Recycling: The culture water is continuously purified and reused, with only a small percentage (typically less than 10%) replaced daily to make up for evaporation and waste removal (Badiola et al., 2012)